Foster Care Pay

 The Payment for Skills scheme was introduced in 2001 and is designed to recognise the range of knowledge; competency and experience that foster carers possess, with carers paid an additional fee for each child in placement by reference to their skills level.

 During your assessment your skills and experience will be assessed and the level you start on will be discussed.
+Checks for financial stability will also be undertaken.

 How much do you get for fostering?

 The amount of money you receive for being a Foster for Staffordshire foster carer depends on many factors, such as your level or experience and expertise, the type of foster care you’ll be helping us with, and the age of the child/young person you’re fostering.
+Before making a decision about becoming a Foster for Staffordshire foster carer please talk to us about what level of payment you can expect to receive.

 Level 1 foster carer pay